beaztlyz/defaultProject/README.md

-# defaultProject
-public project for github
+discord public bot free of use, must provide (creators name !_#7706) dm for inquiries.